-That document contains a complete list of all agreed exposure standards that apply under the Work Health and Safety (WHS) Regulations, as well as critical information relating to their interpretation.
+That document contains a complete list of all agreed exposure standards that are mandatory under the Work Health and Safety (WHS) Regulations, as well as critical information relating to their interpretation.

-Exposure standards are also available from the Hazardous Substances Information System (HSIS) online database, which can be accessed from the Safe Work Australia website or at www.hsis.safeworkaustralia.gov.au/.
+Exposure standards are also available from the Hazardous Substances Information System (HSIS) online database, which can be accessed from the Safe Work Australia website or at http://hsis.safeworkaustralia.gov.au/.

-1.1 Exposure to substances in the workplace
+1.1 Exposure to chemicals in the workplace

 Exposure to substances or mixtures in the workplace can occur through inhalation, absorption through the skin or ingestion.
 Most exposure occurs through the inhalation of vapours, dusts, fumes or gases.
-For some substances, absorption through the skin may also be a significant source of exposure.
+For some chemicals, absorption through the skin may also be a significant source of exposure.

 The response of the body from exposure to substances and mixtures depends on the nature of the substance, the health effects it can cause and the amount of the substance or mixture absorbed by the body.
-The extent to which the worker is exposed depends on the concentration of the substance or mixture in the air, the amount of time the worker is exposed and the effectiveness of controls.
-Substances or mixtures may cause immediate acute health effects or it may be decades before the effects on the body become evident.
+Individuals also have differing abilities to metabolise chemicals which can cause considerable variation in the toxic effects between people.
+The extent to which a person is exposed depends on the concentration of the substance or mixture in the air, the amount of time exposed and the effectiveness of controls.
+Substances and mixtures may cause immediate acute health effects or it may be decades before effects on the body become evident.